PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 The [blog post GitHub issue template](https://github.com/PostHog/posthog.com/blob/master/.github/ISSUE_TEMPLATE/blog-post-idea-template.md) outlines how the content should be amplified and distributed.
 This can and should be edited for each post using the team's experience and ideas to identify what's best on a post-by-post basis.

-This section excludes [Paid Ads](/handbook/growth/marketing/paid), which are covered elsewhere in the Handbook.
+This section excludes [Paid Ads](/handbook/growth/marketing/paid), which are covered elsewhere.